zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/function-chaining.png"  width="800" />

 Note:
+// TODO: update image

+When we need to chain functions.

+1. We can call one function within our orchestrator
+2. save the results in a local variable
-call one function after another passing results into the next one
+3. call another function passing the result

+Or another pattern called (next side)

 ---
 <span class="menu-title" style="display: none">Patterns.
 Fan-out/fan-in</span>